 Everything you experience in life is in itself neutral.
-It is your perception that labels your experiences as good or bad experiences, positive or negative experiences, happy or sad experiences in accordance with your beliefs, which themselves are a product of your perceptions of your past experiences.
+It is your perception that labels your experiences as good or bad, positive or negative, happy or sad in accordance with your beliefs, which themselves are a product of your perceptions of your past experiences.
 Perception can be very misleading because it colours your experiences and reinforces your beliefs, irrespective of whether they serve you or not and irrespective of whether they hold true or not.

 You may find that a specific experience from your past has negatively affected your general outlook on life or your belief in yourself.
 You may have even forgotten how you felt about life and yourself before it.
 The influence of past negative experiences may feel very real to you today but this is only because you have carried it with you beyond the one time that it occurred, and also because you perceived it to be negative to begin with without learning its inherent lesson so as to change that part of you that attracted it.
 And the longer you carry something, the heavier it becomes.